amstevenson/react-training/README.md

 ### Setting an App into Components

 Important to note here is that containers should be used to manage and set the state.
 So they should only contain code that relates to handlers, events, setting state.
 Other required logic should be in components.
-So when creating a list of

-A structure for this would be:
+An example structure for this would be:

 ```
   App.js (container - sets state, sets properties for called components, defines events/handlers) calls: